JIHAD IN THE KORAN

 The web definition of sedition is “an illegal action inciting resistance to lawful authority and tending to cause the disruption or overthrow of the government.”
-My interpretation of this sentence is that Allah expects those who would plot or participate in actions to overthrow an Islamic government to be slaughtered.
-Allah is, in effect, telling the believers that He would rather see the inhabitants of a region, city or community seeking to secede put to death rather than have them abandon Islam.
+My interpretation is that Allah expects those who would plot or participate in actions to overthrow an Islamic government to be slaughtered.
+God is, in effect, telling the believers that He would rather see entire communities put to death rather than have them abandon Islam.

 Do not fight them at the Sacred Mosque until they fight you at it.

-Allah is referring to the Mosque in Mecca, but I suspect it could be any mosque.
+Allah is referring to the Mosque in Mecca, but in principle, it could be any mosque.

 If they fight you there kill them!

-If they fight you at the Mosque show them no mercy.
-This additional command I consider superfluous or simply Allah’s way of reminding the believers that he means business when it comes to killing the unbelievers, having already commanded them to “Kill them wherever you find them …” in the first line of this verse.
+If they fight you at the Mosque, show them no mercy.
+This additional command I consider superfluous or simply God’s way of reminding the believers that he means business when it comes to killing the unbelievers, having already commanded them to “Kill them wherever you find them” in the first line of this verse.

 Such is the reward for the unbelievers.

 This is just Allah being Allah when it comes to unbelievers.
-Death is the usual reward unbelievers can expect for resisting Islam unless … unless they desist.
+Death is the usual reward unbelievers can expect for resisting Islam unless they desist.

 2:192 But if they desist, Allah is truly All-Forgiving, Merciful.

-If they accept Islam as their religion you may spare there lives but not the lives of the “evildoers.”
+If they accept Islam as their religion you may spare their lives but not the lives of the “evildoers.”

 2:193 Fight them until there is no sedition and the religion becomes that of Allah.
 But if they desist, there will be no aggression except against the evildoers.